Ignition Poker Review

 Anonymity is a deliberate feature that encourages recreational players to play at the site.
 If you’re a serious poker player, you’ll know pretty quickly who the fish are at your tables, and if you’re trying to maximize your earnings, you’ll try to target these players wherever possible.
 If you see them at a table, you’ll be more likely to join, and you’ll play more hands against them in an effort to try and exploit their weaknesses.

-Obviously, this creates a hostile environment for these recreational players, so as a way to combat that, Ignition made all poker tables anonymous.
+Obviously, this can make games much tougher for casual players, so as a way to combat that, Ignition made all poker tables anonymous.
 This means that any notes you make on a player will only be available for that session.
-Once a player departs, your knowledge about them resets, and you won't be aware of when you'll play against them again.
+Once a player departs, your knowledge about them resets, and you won’t be aware of when you’ll play against them again.

 While it took a bit of getting used to, I enjoyed the anonymity of playing in these games.
 It allowed me to play more exploitative poker without having to worry about what other players thought of me and how it would impact my other sessions.